Car accidents can happen to anyone at any time, regardless of how cautious or experienced they are.

 In some cases, you may find obtaining access to your accident report challenging.
 Having a third party, such as Arrowhead Clinic, get this information for you can relieve this burden.

-Not only will Arrowhead Clinic get this report for you for free, but it can also help you recover from your injuries and find an attorney to represent you.
+Not only will Arrowhead Clinic get this report for you for free, but it can also help you recover from your injuries and find an attorney to help with the accident claim process.

 In the next section, we will look at how you can use documents and digital media to accurately document your accident and ensure all relevant information is known.